turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Entity_GetInverseKinematicsArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetSpringArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetScriptArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetRigidBodyPhysicsArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetSoftBodyPhysicsArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetForceFieldArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetWeatherArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetSoundArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetColliderArray() : Entity[] result  -- returns the array of all entities that have this component type

 - Component_Attach(Entity entity,parent)  -- attaches entity to parent (adds a hierarchy component to entity).
 From now on, entity will inherit certain properties from parent, such as transform (entity will move with parent) or layer (entity's layer will be a sublayer of parent's layer)
 - Component_Detach(Entity entity)  -- detaches entity from parent (if hierarchycomponent exists for it).
 Restores entity's original layer, and applies current transformation to entity